Pirate-Hunter-Zoro/Novel-Writer/knowledge_db/rwby_chapter_prompts.md

 ```
 Please generate Chapter 1 of a RWBY novel, titled "Dust and Desert".
 The chapter should be approximately 3,000-6,000 words in length.

+**Crucially, write a complete and detailed chapter.
+Do not stop writing until the [EPIC_MOMENT_END] marker is naturally reached and the narrative feels fully concluded for this chapter, meeting the expected length for a novel chapter.**

 The primary focus of this chapter is the immediate aftermath of Team RWBY (Ruby Rose, Weiss Schnee, Blake Belladonna, Yang Xiao Long) and Jaune Arc's return from the Ever After, their landing in Vacuo, their physical and emotional disorientation, their initial reunion, and their first observations of the harsh desert environment and signs of the ongoing conflict with Salem.

+Focus on vivid descriptions and immersive sensory details, bringing the scenes to life.
+Ensure deep emotional resonance for all characters involved, showcasing their thoughts, feelings, and reactions genuinely.
+Avoid repetitive phrasing or generic narrative structures.
+Strive for originality and dynamic prose.
+Maintain a sophisticated and engaging tone consistent with a published novel.

 Ensure the character portrayals are consistent with their established personalities and quirks/mannerisms as described in the RWBY character database.